-PCR amplification using Asuragen, Inc. AmplideX[®] FMR1 PCR reagents followed by capillary electrophoresis for allele sizing was performed.
-Samples positive for FMR1 premutations and full mutations greater than 90 CGG repeats in length were further analyzed by Southern blot analysis or methylation PCR to assess the size and methylation status of the FMR1 CGG repeat.
-Additional testing to determine the status of AGG interruptions within the FMR1 CGG repeat will be automatically performed for premutation alleles ranging from 55 to 90 repeats.
-These results, which may modify risk for expansion, will follow in a separate report.
+PCR amplification using Asuragen, Inc. AmplideX[®]FMR1 PCR reagents followed by capillary electrophoresis for allele sizing was performed.
+Samples positive for FMR1 CGG repeats in the premutation and full mutation size range were further analyzed by Southern blot analysis to assess the size and methylation status of the FMR1 CGG repeat.